joshua-jj/Omnifood/README.md

-A recreation of omnifood's landing page (https://omnifood.dev/)
+A replica of omnifood's landing page (https://omnifood.dev/)